Flokyyy/smartroyalty/README.md

-# 📘 SmartRoyalty
+# SmartRoyalty

-# About Smart Royalty
+# 📘 About Smart Royalty
 - Smart Royalty is a discord tool that tracks and saves royalty history and gives projects an overview of royalty fulfillment, analysis and much more.
 - This projects uses the CoralCube API as the main data source: https://optemization.notion.site/optemization/Coral-Cube-Royalty-API-Documentation-4c37410d75ed40fe84ec212c82e33ac2

-# 1 Minute Video Overview
+# :tada: 1 Minute Video Overview
 - https://www.youtube.com/watch?v=8Ev4LrY0038

 # 💡 Demo